9 Ways to Simplify the Holiday Season

 Long checklists can easily cause stress and overwhelm.
 Let’s change that.
 Here are nine ways to simplify the holiday season.

-It is so easy to get caught up in the holiday whirlwind that you can lose sight of what is important to your friends and family circle.
+It is so easy to get caught up in the holiday whirlwind that you can lose sight of what's important to your friends and family circle.
 Simplifying the holidays sometimes means stepping back and refocusing on traditions that bring warmth and joy.
-If gift-giving or mandatory event attendance doesn’t make everyone happy, then it's time to let those traditions go and focus on new ideas that fit the crowd’s idea of a happy holiday.
+If gift-giving or mandatory event attendance doesn’t make everyone happy, then it's time to let those traditions go and focus on new ideas that fit your crowd’s idea of a happy holiday.

 This time of year is the best chance to renew your spiritual goals.
 Slow down the frenetic pace and focus on what this faith-filled season means to you and your family.
 Each family's faith is unique, so plan to attend events that speak to your way of celebrating.
 Worship services, concerts, volunteer activities, children's parties, and church social groups are all ideas to bring back into focus the best of what your faith has to offer.